tfiers/sharp/README.md

 Software written for my [master's thesis](https://github.com/tfiers/master-thesis) and for the related [journal paper](https://github.com/tfiers/neural-network-paper).

+This code takes raw neural recordings as input, and generates the figures found in the papers (and more) as output.
+In between, it processes the raw recordings, trains neural networks, calculates detection performance metrics, etc.

-The name of this Python package, `sharp`, comes from the _sharp wave-ripple_, the electrical brain motif related to memories and learning that is studied in the thesis.
+The name of this Python package, `sharp`, comes from the _sharp wave-ripple_, the electrical brain motif related to memories and learning that is studied in the thesis and the paper.
+More specifically, we seek to find new real-time algorithms that make earlier online sharp wave-ripple detections.

 ## Documentation

 README's are provided for most sub-packages, and docstrings are provided for most modules, classes, and methods.
 Care is taken to organize the code, and to name objects in a logical way.

-Also see the _Usage_ section below.
+Also see the [_Usage_](#Usage) section below.

 ## Installation

 *(Also see the installation __Notes__ below).*

+### 1. Requirements

 The software is written in Python 3.7, and requires recent installations of [SciPy](https://scipy.org/) and [PyTorch](https://pytorch.org/).